 Paper birch trees provide a year-round show with their green leaves starkly contrasted against their white bark.
 In the fall, the leaves turn bright yellow and then fall to the ground, leaving just the bark on the tree trunk to blend well with winter's snowy surroundings.
 The most distinctive characteristic of this medium-sized deciduous tree is the peeling bark.
 And, similar to other birch trees, it likes a moist environment, making it the perfect accompaniment to a stream or pond feature in your yard.

-Names associated with this tree are paperbark birch, American white birch, paper birch, canoe birch, and white birch.
+Common Name: Paper birch, paperbark birch, American white birch, canoe birch, and white birch

-Birches are well known as water-loving trees and are not very drought tolerant at all.
-It grows best in well-drained sandy or silty loam that is acidic, though it can adapt to a variety of soils.
+Birches, in general, are well known as water-loving trees and are not very drought resistant.
+Paper birch, in particular, grows best in well-drained sandy or silty loam that is acidic, although it can adapt to a variety of soils.
 Do not plant paper birch in compacted soil or in climates that have intense periods of heat or harsh conditions.
 Full sun to light shade, however, will allow this species to thrive.